mtripg6666tdr/nextjs-obfuscator/README.md

 Type: `Object` (required)
 This is the options of [javascript-obfuscator](https://github.com/javascript-obfuscator/javascript-obfuscator).
 Some options can break your app (for example: `splitStrings`).
 Please check your app works fine before deploying it.
+In addition to that, you should set `disableConsoleOutput` to `false` because this option may prevent you from noticing that your app has been broken.
 ### `pluginOptions`
 Type: `Object` (optional)
 More options.